questdb/c-questdb-client/README.md

 The API is sequentially coupled, meaning that methods need to be called in a specific order.

-For each row you need to specify a table name and at least one symbol or column.
+For each row, you need to specify a table name and at least one symbol or column.
 Symbols must be specified before columns.
 Once you're done with a row you must add a timestamp calling `at` or `at_now`.